Matej-Chmel/syntax-comparison/src/snippets/Condition tree/README.md

 # Condition tree
-Evaluate conditions one by one, and execute code under the condition that is true.
+Evaluate conditions one by one, and execute code under the first condition that is true.